flywheel-apps/flywheel-tutorials/.gitlab/issue_templates/bug_report.md

 - cell:
 - line:

-#### Please paste all output from the cell in which the error occured
+#### Please paste all output from the cell in which the error occurred
 - Please include both the error message and any outputs from the cell leading up to the error message: